-(for 1-day tutorials/workshops, you only have time for step 3a, don't try to do 3b)
+(for tutorials/workshops, you only have time for step 3a, don't try to do 3b.
+It can be useful to go through 3b on your own later)

-- a) Import all of the frames.
-You will still have the ability later to discard some if they prove to be bad at a later step. (go to step 3a) - b) Evaluate each frame, and only import ones you decide are good (go to step 3b).
-Note that there were some bugs in EMAN2.2 which would cause problems later if you did this step.
-Those have been fixed in EMAN2.21.
+- a) Automatically import all of the frames.
+You will still have the ability later to discard some if they prove to be bad at a later step. - b) Manually evaluate each frame, and only import ones you decide are good.